hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

     + ratio of the probability from A to B vs. the probability from B to A is much better
     + expect all the particles in B
     + running long time at low temperature $\implies$ long time for particles to escape from A
-  + better solution: start w/ high temperature and them gradually reduce the temperature
+  + better solution: start w/ high temperature and then gradually reduce the temperature

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="http://www.cs.toronto.edu/~hinton/coursera/lecture11/lec11.pptx" ismap target="_blank">